variancehammer/CQB/core_rules.md

 * No unit requiring more than a 60mm round base may be chosen

 ## Warlords ##
 Warlords for each force should be selected as normal as detailed in the main Warhammer 40K rulebook.
-However, Warlord Traits and Artifacts should only be used in games larger than 500 points (XX Power Levels).
+However, Warlord Traits and Artifacts should only be used in games larger than 25 Power Levels (500 Points).

 ## Terrain ##